-The Southern Counties Hornets, also known as the SC Horns, is a supporters group created for Watford FC fans living and working in the Southern Counties of the UK including: Surrey, Sussex, Hampshire, Dorset, Wiltshire, Oxfordshire, Berkshire and Kent
+The Southern Counties Hornets, also known as the SC Horns, is a supporters group created for Watford FC fans living and working in the Southern Counties of the UK including; Buckinghamshire, Berkshire, Dorset, Hampshire, Kent, Oxfordshire, Surrey, Sussex, Somerset and Wiltshire.

-SC Horns are an informal group whose aim is to interact and chat and share information about all things Watford FC.
+We are an informal group whose aim is to interact and provide an opportunity for fellow Hornets to share information and discuss all things Watford FC.

-As it’s such a large catchment area there are some supporters within the group who have set up local sub groups, including the Dorset Horns and South Coast Hornets, and it’s great for these local groups to arrange meet ups and travel share.
+As it’s such a large catchment area there are some supporters within the group who have set up local sub groups, including the Dorset Horns, South Coast Hornets and Witney Hornets, and these local groups arrange meet-ups and travel share.

-If you live in Surrey, Sussex, Hampshire, Dorset, Wiltshire, Oxfordshire, Berkshire and Kent you are warmly invited to get in contact via the means below.
+If you live or work in their catchment, you are warmly invited to get in contact via the means below.

 Yorkshire and North East Hornets

 The day after that first win for the Hornets at St James’ Park since 1980, exiled fan Mike Bell set up a North East Hornets group on Facebook.
 After setting this group up, Mike discovered that Chris Hanchett had previously set up a Yorkshire Hornets group, so they pooled their resources to create the Yorkshire and North East Hornets.
-Mike and Chris can be contacted via facebook at https://www.facebook.com/groups/1039841899393293
+The group can be contacted via Facebook here.

 Bill Hudson is looking to bring Welsh-based Watford supporters together and share news and views on the 'Orns.
 Bill can be contacted on their Facebook group.